 In the majority of the DIALOG+ sessions (n=12), clinicians were observed completing the 4-step approach in a non-sequential order.
 In most cases (n=6), the merging of steps was not as logical, did not seem to facilitate the session and was usually a result of the clinician using multiple questions from various separate steps simultaneously.
 For example, a patient explained dissatisfaction with their medication (Step 1), so the clinician and patient began discussing options and suggested that the patient could speak to their psychiatrist about it (Step 3), with the clinician then exploring the reason the patient would like to stop medication and eliciting their desire to regain their driving licence (Step 2).
 It was also common for clinicians to merge steps 3 and 4 (n=5).

-Note-taking/interruptions to the TR
+Note-taking/interruptions to the therapeutic relationship

 The action item text box was often (n=6) used to document general statements during the 4-step discussion.
 This hindered effective implementation of the 4-step approach because it disrupted eye-contact and caused the clinician not to listen to the patient.
 In one example, nearly six minutes were spent inappropriately documenting what the patient was saying.